 © Matthew Traver

-From the Western Chink Ustyurt –which extends from the Karynzharyk Depression in the south to northern Kaydak Bay– there are three dirt roads leading to the salt marsh.
-The closest is near to Kertt salt spring and the other two, in the Bagda and Baurbas ravines, are 15+ km to east.
-Don’t venture onto the salt flats with your car, unless you’re an experienced off-roader, as the area is prone to flash flooding and it’s easy to get stuck in sections of thick mud.
+From the Western Chink Ustyurt – which extends from the Karynzharyk Depression in the south to northern Kaydak Bay – there are three dirt roads leading to the salt marsh.
+The closest is near to Kertt Spring and the other two, in the Bagda and Baurbas Ravines, are 15+ kilometres to the east.
+Don’t venture onto the salt flats with your car, unless you’re an experienced off-roader, as the area is prone to flash flooding and it’s easy to get stuck in sections of thick, salty mud.

 Coordinates: